Jump To: Plants | Retail | Mail Order | Wholesale | Consulting | Education | General | Pricing/Refunds/Returns

 When are you open?

 Weather-dependent, we are open from approximately late March to mid-November.
 Seasonally, our hours of operation change.
 All pick ups are by appointment only.
-We are typically open Monday, Tuesday, Thursday, and Friday.
-During the growing season, we are open many Saturday mornings.
-We are closed Wednesday and Sunday.
+Please contact us for our seasonal hours.

 I’m looking for a plant for…